Oklahoma Petition for Name Change

 How to Legally Change a Name in Oklahoma

-The completed documents must be submitted to the district court clerk for filing, along with a filing fee.
-A hearing date will be assigned after filing, which should be entered on the Notice.
+The completed documents must be brought to the district court clerk, and the Petition must be filed along with a filing fee.
+A hearing date will be assigned during filing, which should be entered on the Notice.

 Step 3 – Notify Public